 Maintain a thorough cleaning regime, especially in kitchens, bathrooms, and areas where there are groups of children with symptoms.
+Cleaning should be done with standard products like detergents and bleach (at 1000ppm of available chlorine), single use cloths or paper towels should be used for cleaning.
 Objects such as light switches and handrails that are touched frequently throughout the day should be cleaned more regularly.
+Settings should review cleaning regimes for soft furnishings like cushions and soft toys, and ensure these items are cleaned regularly.